UltraMessaging/um_lat/README.md

 See [Choose CPUs](https://github.com/UltraMessaging/um_perf#choose-cpus)
 for advice on how to determine which CPUs are closest to the NIC.

-On our test systems, CPU numbers 4 and 12 are closest.
+On our test systems, CPU numbers 4 and 12 are the closest.

 The "um_lat_ping" and "um_lat_pong" tools generally have two threads during normal execution.
-In the demonstrations the follow, the "taskset" command is used to set affinity for the "main" thread, and the "-a" command-line option is used to set affinity for the "context" thread.
+In the demonstrations that follow, the "taskset" command is used to set affinity for the "main" thread, and the "-a" command-line option is used to set affinity for the "context" thread.